The Exception Performance report displays a heat map of at risk and failing markets during the last 50-day rolling period.

 The map is interactive, and you so you can click on a failing territory to display its trade lanes below the map.

-The KPIs are defined as follows:
+The preset thresholds are as follows:

 For each selected trade lane, values are supplied in the following columns: